 The Stallburg buildings often served additional purposes, though.
 For example, in the 17th and 18th century, the floor above the stables held the imperial collection of paintings (now largely in the Kunsthistorisches Museum picture gallery).

 (Front view of Palais Pallavicini)

 The two remaining buildings on our tour of Josefsplatz are both of the palais variety.

 Palais Pallavicini at number 5 (photo above) went up in the 1780s, so aptly illustrates the transition between the Baroque/Rococo and the more classical architectural style that succeeded them.
 The state rooms within retain their historical splendour and serve, like so many such locations, as a prestigious event venue.

 The Palais has some enduring fame thanks to the entranceway, more specifically the scantily-clad female figures that flank it.
 As you can imagine, they stirred a few emotions back in the day.
-They also play a starring role in The Third Man.

 The sculptor behind those caryatids has his own connection to Josefsplatz: one of Franz Anton Zauner’s other works is that monument to Joseph II on the other side of the road.